OthelloPlusPlus/CPP/CPP09/README.md

 | Template | `<double>` |
 | Type | [Container Adeptor](https://en.cppreference.com/w/cpp/container#Container_adaptors) |

 There are three types of mathematical notation.
-The most commonly used is the [Infix Notation](https://en.wikipedia.org/wiki/Infix_notation). the less known ones are the [Prefix/Polish Notation](https://en.wikipedia.org/wiki/Polish_notation) and [Postfix/Reverse Polish Notation](https://en.wikipedia.org/wiki/Reverse_Polish_notation).
+The most commonly used is the [Infix Notation](https://en.wikipedia.org/wiki/Infix_notation).
+The less known ones are the [Prefix/Polish Notation](https://en.wikipedia.org/wiki/Polish_notation) and [Postfix/Reverse Polish Notation](https://en.wikipedia.org/wiki/Reverse_Polish_notation).
-This exercise requires you to use the Reverse Polish Notation, which is a faster, but less legible mathematical notation.
+This exercise requires you to use the Reverse Polish Notation, which is a faster, but less legible, mathematical notation.
 All numbers and operations are placed in order of processing and therefor no '( )' are required.
 Each number passed is stored and when a mathematical operator is found it is used to process the top 2 numbers.

 | Infix n | PN | RPN |
 | :--- | :--- | :--- |